“Let all things be done decently and in order.”

 Nevertheless, we do ourselves a large disservice to ignore our own self-created and contained versions of this most unpleasant torture.
-For indeed, even those pious Christian versions of us need to admit something hardly “Christ-like” or flattering.
-Sometimes we like to create our own little Hells.
+For indeed, if we’re honest with ourselves, even those pious Christian versions of selves, we need to admit something hardly “Christ-like” or flattering.
+Sometimes we like to create our own little hells.
 And then we further enjoy tossing others- and ourselves- INTO them.

 This reality can be the adjunct to our addictive natures.
 Or, more disturbingly, this can be the addiction all on its own.

 Let’s begin with, perhaps, the easiest hell of the three we’ll explore: people.

 Hell is Others:

 This gets right to our blame focal point.
 In some circles, that person is called “The Patsy” or “The Fall Guy.”
 Scripturally speaking, this person is labelled even more succinctly, but perhaps, more indirectly as “The Scapegoat.”

 “But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.”

 Ah, yes.
 Where would we be in life, were it not for this wonderful creature?
 Leviticus has all sorts of thoughts on the scapegoat.